GovLab/od500-static/content/us/about-en.md

-Title: About the OD500 US
+Title: About the Open Data 500 US
 date: 2015-06-11
 lang: en
 tags: about
 slug: about
 save_as: us/about/index.html

-# About the Open Data 500

 The Open Data 500 is the first comprehensive study of U.S. companies that use open government data to generate new business and develop new products and